emmanguyen102/Machine-Learning-portfolio/README.md

 We will go through the 6-step Machine Learning model framework.
 ![Screenshot 2025-01-15 at 14 00 25](https://github.com/user-attachments/assets/e506b7d9-162b-4265-aecb-6efa040ab20d)

+1. Identify the problem:
+We are trying to answer the question: How well can we predict future sale price of a bulldozer, based on past sale points and bulldozer characteristics?

+2. Dataset: The dataset can be found [License]([#license](https://www.kaggle.com/c/bluebook-for-bulldozers/data)).

+3.
 ---

 ## 🚀 Getting Started